earl-finance/uoa/README.md

 # UOA: Unit of Account

-**Note**: The accuracy of this crate is not guarenteed, before using UOC for any of your own project, ensure you are comfortable with the inherent risks in managing financial data.
+**Note**: The accuracy of this crate is not guaranteed.
+Before using UOA ensure you are comfortable with the inherent risks in managing financial data.

 UOA allows for managing of currency or Unit of Account values.
 The intended purpose of this crate is to allow reliable and accurate manipulation of units of account.